Skip to content

 Finish interaction

-Your IdP server ends the interaction and redirects the end-user’s browser session to the URI of the grant initialization request.
+Called by your IdP server to end the interaction and redirect the end-user’s browser session to the URI of the grant initialization request.

 The result query parameter will indicate the success or failure of the grant authorization.
-In case of success, the SHA-256 hash of the interaction is sent in the response along with an interact_ref that identifies the interaction on the authorization server and the URI of the grant initialization request.
+When successful, the SHA-256 hash of the interaction is sent in the response along with an interact_ref that identifies the interaction on your authorization server and the URI of the grant initialization request.

-The following table lists examples of the possible response types on this endpoint.
+The following are examples of the possible response types.

 ResponseDescriptionExample